Carbon-izer.com - General Bruce Drive

 This was a Long John Silver's restaurant from 1975 and closed sometime in late 2020 or early 2021 (it had the 1980s logo upon its demise).
 By the end of 2021 it was torn down and rebuilt as a Dutch Bros Coffee location as the West Coast chain multiplied across Texas.

-This operated as a Mr. Gatti's from 1976 to 2006 and later a Texas Car Title & Payday Loan for most of the following decade, but since 2016 has been vacant.
+This was built and opened in the mid-2020s.
+It replaced a building that had operated as a Mr. Gatti's from 1976 to 2006 and later a Texas Car Title & Payday Loan for most of the following decade, but since 2016 had been vacant.

 Western Hills Church of Christ / 210 N. General Bruce Drive